LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \subsection{LLM judges}

-We use two LLM Claude 3.5 Haiku (anthropic/claude-3-5-haiku-20241022) and GPT-4o Mini (gpt-4o-mini-2024-07-18) for all benchmark datasets but TLDR.
-For TLDR, we use the provided judge-assigned scores from older LLMs: GPT-4-0314, GPT-3.5-Turbo-0301, and Llama-2-70b-chat-hf.
+Two LLM judges are used: Claude 3.5 Haiku (anthropic/claude-3-5-haiku-20241022) and GPT-4o Mini (gpt-4o-mini-2024-07-18) for all benchmark datasets except TLDR.
+For TLDR, the provided judge-assigned scores from older LLMs are used: GPT-4-0314, GPT-3.5-Turbo-0301, and Llama-2-70b-chat-hf.

-To mitigate position bias in evaluation, we randomized the order of candidate responses presented to judges.
+To mitigate position bias, the order of candidate responses presented to judges was randomized.